 It is important to remember that nothing in the Bylaws prevents the Executive Board from electing an entirely new slate of officers or a combination of existing and new officers, providing those nominated meet the requirements of office at the time of election.

 Attachments: None.

+Action Requested: ☐ Information Only

-A motion to elect a slate of officers for calendar year 2019.
+A motion to elect a slate of o officers for calendar year 2 019.